tevslin/goldendomevt/README.md

 # goldendomevt

+##WIP

-contains the code which implements GoldenDomeVT.com and SmarTranscripts
+will sooncontains the code which implements GoldenDomeVT.com and SmartTranscripts